sebseager/cryoem-picker-eval/guides/aspire-apple.md

 conda activate aspire
 ```

-The ASPIRE README then recommends running the provided unit tests using
+The ASPIRE README recommends running their provided unit tests using

 ```shell script
 cd /path/to/ASPIRE/clone